integrated-application-development/delphilint/README.md

 #### Building the server project

-The server project is built with Maven and requires Java 11 or above.
+To build the server project, Java 11+ and Maven 3.5.0+ are required.

-To build, run `mvn package` in the `/server` directory.
+To build, run `/server/build.ps1`.
 The output server jar will be generated at `/server/delphilint-server/target/delphilint-server-<version>-with-dependencies.jar`.